-Knee pain is pain experienced in the knee, although it may not necessarily arise from the structures there.
+Knee pain is pain experienced in the knee, although it may not necessarily arise from the knee bones.

-Knee pain can be very specific - related to a single structure where the pain my be easily isolated, or it may be vague and all that the patient can say is that it is 'in the front'.
+Many painful conditions of the knee can be diagnosed with careful attention to the story and a careful examination.
+Knee pain can be very specific - related to a single structure where the pain may be very focal, or it may be vague and all that the patient can say is that it is 'in the front'.
 Pain may arise from the structures within the knee, or may be related to structures further away, such as the hip or lower back.
 It may be brought on my activities or experienced at rest.

 What causes pain in the front of the knee?

 Pain experienced in the front of the knee is referred to as 'anterior knee pain', but this is just a descriptive term and not a diagnosis.
 Pain in this area is often related to -